jogrdd/anki-advanced/README.md

 This project is a proof of concept for creating a web-based card editor for Anki.

-Latest version published to https://jogrdd.github.io/anki-advanced/editor-poc.html

 The goal is to provide an advanced and user-friendly interface for designing and managing Anki cards, with features that go beyond the native Anki templates.
-The final version of this project will be a full React application, but for now, it is implemented as a single HTML page to explore the possibilities and gather feedback.

 ## Features

 At this stage, the POC focuses on card-reveal feature, which allow users to click (sequencially or not) on elements in order to reveal part of the answer.

-**Very Important**: the card-reveal works without any JavaScript.
+**Important**: the legacy card-reveal type works without any JavaScript.
 This is a pure HTML and CSS implementation based on checkbox status.
-It permits easier integration into Anki without the need for plugin development.
+Next advanced card types will rely on JavaScript to provide more advanced features.

 ### Current Features